-California employers have to provide an itemized wage statement or pay stub to their employees.
+California employers must provide an itemized wage statement, or pay stub, to their employees.
 These employee pay stubs must be provided on paydays or at least semi-monthly.1 Under California Labor Code section 226(a), these pay stubs must include the following information in the itemized statement:

 If you are paid on a piece-rate basis rather than hourly, the wage statement has to include: